Inotiv

 Additional Endpoints for Alzheimer’s Disease Research

 Our capabilities extend beyond models and behavioral testing.
 We have a broad range of GLP and non-GLP in vivo and in vitro assays that can be customized to provide solutions for your drug discovery program.
+Our in vivo pharmacology services are designed to deliver high-quality, translational data that support every stage of your Alzheimer's research.
+Additionally, we offer comprehensive pharmacology studies to evaluate the efficacy, safety, and mechanisms of action of potential therapeutics, ensuring a streamlined path from preclinical research to clinical development.

 • Stereotaxic surgery